Information Resources for Health and Wellness

 Health and Healthcare in Frontier Areas Topic Guide

-Provides an overview of health and healthcare in frontier areas, answers frequently asked questions on the topic, and links to additional resources and information for funding, events, and related organizations.
-Product of the Rural Health Information Hub funded by a cooperative agreement through HRSA's Federal Office of Rural Health Policy.
+Provides an overview of health and healthcare in frontier areas.
+Answers frequently asked questions on the topic, details successful rural model program examples, and links to additional resources and information for funding, events, and related organizations.

 Sponsor: Federal Office of Rural Health Policy (FORHP)